Skip to content

 -c, --config <FILE> path Configuration file path

---generate-config flag Generate sample config and exit
+--generate-config flag Generate sample YAML config and exit

 --model-metadata <FILE> path Path to model metadata YAML file (overrides config)